Coolhikinggear.com

 Just think about it, a common pastime among work folks is heading for a few beers after a hard week at the office.
 What better time to put forward a suggestion to head for the hills over a weekend than when everyone is winding down after a relaxing beer or five 🙂 You could get a lot of takers!

 Think about taking a wider initiative too.
 Does your workplace have a sports and social or some kind of extracurricular activities club?
 Why not put a hike in the mountains forward as a suggestion for them for their next big trip away?
-You can easily hire a guide to take you on a tour of a mountain or two in a range close to home.
-There are all manner of tour companies available too

 If that’s not an option, just start to talk about a hike to help with team bonding and you could start to get people interested.
 What better way to get to know some of your work mates than to head out into a totally new and challenging environment for some team bonding!